-The EBA looks forward to the decision of the Commission on whether or not to propose PSD3 and/or a framework on Open Finance and we stay ready to support the delivery of the tasks that that may be conferred on the EBA.
-I will also look forward to engaging with you on all these topics in the future when shaping the future of the EU payments legal framework.
+The EBA looks forward to the legislative proposals on this area and stand ready to support the delivery of the tasks that may be conferred on the EBA.
+I will also look forward to engaging with you on all these topics when shaping the future of banking and payments in the EU.